prrvchr/gContactOOo/README.md

 ![gContactOOo screenshot 5](gContactOOo-5.png)

-Normally you should see: Connection Test: The connection was established successfully.
+After authorizing the OAuthOOo application to access your Contacts, normally you should see: Connection Test: The connection was established successfully.

 ![gContactOOo screenshot 6](gContactOOo-6.png)

 Have fun...

-### Has been tested with:
+## Has been tested with:

 * LibreOffice 6.4.4.2 - Ubuntu 20.04 -  LxQt 0.14.1